 • Challenge for Change: Activist Documentary at the National Film Board of Canada (Montreal and Kingston: McGill-Queen’s University Press, 2010), Co-edited with Thomas Waugh and Michael Brendan Baker

-BOOKS – IN PRODUCTION
+BOOKS – FORTHCOMING

 ACADEMIC CHAPTERS, ARTICLES, INTERVIEWS